sermon: Jesus Christ's Trial (Part One)

 Finally, the third reason why Jesus did what He did was to make it clear that those who were arresting Him and those who stood behind their actions by commanding it, were without excuse.
 They would have no doubt that they were dealing with someone who was supernatural.

 Now some in the arresting party may never have seen Christ before, but they will never be able to plead that they were without any indication as to who He was.
-They were not ignorant of His divine glory, therefore if they continued on their way after He released them form their bondage to His power, it was because they did not want to recognize or heed the truth, not because it was unknown to them.
+They were not ignorant of His divine glory, therefore if they continued on their way after He released them from their bondage to His power, it was because they did not want to recognize or heed the truth, not because it was unknown to them.
 He made it very clear to those who arrested Him and those who carried out the trials.

 So also will it be in the day of Christ's second coming.
 In that day, too, will His deity be made manifest and the guilt and sinful intransigence of man will be exposed.
 It will be a day of judgment.